jrasmusson/swift-arcade/UIKIt/UIPanGestureRecognizer/README.md

 ```

 And then in the action, track the _velocity_ (points/second) and _translation_.
-Translation is the total distance from the inital tap (not the delta).
+_translation_ is the total distance from the inital tap (not the delta).
 This is
 also a continuous gesture (not a discrete one).

 Main thing to note is you want to get the view being panned from the recognizer (not the viewController it was defined in).